 The shot of hope now comes with a dose of freedom.

-The Centers for Disease Control and Prevention has released new guidelines for those who are fully vaccinated against COVID-19, and the list of safe activities has widened significantly.
+The Centers for Disease Control and Prevention has released new guidelines for those who are fully vaccinated, and the list of safe activities has widened significantly.
 The changes represent growing confidence in the vaccines, which have been proven to be highly effective against the virus.

 Here’s what to know about the new guidelines, according to Terri Hedman, RN, a clinical educator at Sanford Health: